dddddjent/Nvim-configuration/README.md

 ### Treesitter

-Only cl.exe right now can compile the correct win32 dll, so install it.
+Only cl.exe or clang? right now can compile the correct win32 dll, so install it.

 ### Telescope